 Select the mode to export between Demonstration, Tutorial, Practice, and Test.
 The selected modes will be available for users.

-The difference between four modes is available in the article Object Operation Modes.
+The difference between four modes is available in the article Working with Operation Modes.

 - Generate Index Page: Select this check box to generate the HTML index page which contains the entry to open all selected modes.

 - Total Max Time (in minutes): This is the total number of time which is taken by all objects to complete their lifecycles plus the time for students to answer.
 It also includes the pausing time of the presentation to wait for user answers.